In the Kitch

 📋Recipe

-Marzipan Nut Balls
+Marzipan Balls

 Joss Dyckson

-If you want to try something a little bit different for dessert, check out these Marzipan nut balls, a delicious one-bite sweet treat!
+If you want to try something a little bit different for dessert, check out these Marzipan balls, a delicious one-bite sweet treat!

 5 from 1 vote